-Lee is a Registered Architect and an Urban Designer and Associate at SCAPE.
-She draws on her experience in city government as well as her past work with architects, artists, scientists, and public health professionals to form a multifaceted perspective in managing urban design and infrastructure projects.
-Prior to joining SCAPE, Lee worked for New York City’s Department of Design and Construction, where she coordinated the efforts of over 20 city agencies improving health through the design of public buildings and infrastructure, and promoted high-quality public design through the Design and Construction Excellence program.
+Lee Altman, AIA, LEED AP, is Director of Design Management at SCAPE.
+She draws on her experience in city government as well as her past work with architects, artists, scientists and public health professionals to form a multifaceted perspective in managing landscape, urban design and infrastructure projects.
+Within SCAPE, she works to develop firmwide project management systems and processes and facilitates peer learning across project teams.

 Registered Architect: Israel, New York

 Adjunct Assistant Professor, Columbia University GSAPP